Skip to content

 If you wait too long, you risk entering what some dietitians call the “hangry zone”—where blood sugar drops, and you’re more likely to overeat or grab processed snacks.

-Shapiro notes that predictable, balanced meals are key for seniors.
+Shapiro notes that predictable, balanced meals and nutrition are key for seniors.
 They help reduce strain on the digestive system and keep energy levels stable for the rest of the day.

 Lunch is also a great time to load up on vegetables and whole grains, since digestion is typically strongest mid-day.
 Think grilled chicken salad, a tuna sandwich on whole-grain bread, or a lentil soup with a piece of fruit.